VATSALVARSHNEY108/B.O.I.-MARK-2/WEBSOCKET_REALTIME_GUIDE.md

 - Everyone sees same updates
 - Coordinate automation tasks

-### 4. Mobile Control
+### 4. Mobile Monitoring
-Control VATSAL from your phone:
+Monitor VATSAL from your phone:
-- Send commands on-the-go
+- Watch commands execute in real-time
 - Check system status
-- Monitor from anywhere
+- See activity feed from anywhere
+- **Note**: Command execution from dashboard is a future enhancement

 ## 📊 Example Workflow